YacineOuhrouche/Circuits_Repo/BJT_Circuits/Peak_Detector/README.md

 ✅ **Power Monitoring Circuits**
 ✅ **Audio Envelope Detectors**

-It operates using a **diode, a capacitor, and an operational amplifier (op-amp)** to store and maintain the peak value of a varying signal.
+It operates using **two operational amplifiers (op-amps), a diode, and a capacitor** to store and maintain the peak value of a varying signal.

 ---